zhill/enterprise-docs/content/docs/engine/usage/cli_usage/images/viewing_security_vulnerabilities.md

 The `VULN_TYPE` currently supports:

 - os: Operating System Package CVEs
-- non-os: NPM, GEM, Java Archive (jar, war, ear) and Python PIP CVEs.
+- non-os: NPM, GEM, .NET (NuGet), Java Archive (jar, war, ear) and Python PIP CVEs.
 - all: Combination report containing both 'os' and 'non-os' vulnerability records.

 The system has been designed to incorporate 3rd party feeds for other vulnerabilites.